Gabbendorf/Echo-Server/README.md

 # Echo-Server

-The user is prompted to type one or more words at least 2 letters long and the program returns it or them in reversed order.
+The user is prompted to type at least one word and the program returns them backwards in reversed order.